Little Bit Recipes

 Storage

-Leftover rice can be stored in an airtight container and kept in the refrigerator for up to 4-6 days.
+Leftover rice can be stored in an airtight container and kept in the refrigerator for up to 4 to 6 days.
 It's important to let the rice cool down to room temperature before storing it, as hot rice can create condensation inside the container.

 Another option is to freeze leftover rice for longer storage.
 Frozen rice can be stored for up to 6 months and reheated by microwaving or steaming when needed.
 Just be sure to thaw it in the refrigerator overnight before reheating for best results.